dlr-eoc/rest_framework_filterdsl/README.md

 It is possible to combine multiple filters using the logical operators `and` and `or`. `or` has precedence over `and`.

+The default name of the GET parameter for filtering is `filter`.

 ### Sorting

 The basic sorting syntax is